20 Best Ski Resorts In Canada: Experts Guide

 Crappy Conditions, Most Steep Runs Are Just Firm Moguls, Small Terrain

-Mt Norquay is the most digestible of resorts here and the least imposing for beginners/intermediates.
-It’s only a 10-minute drive from the town of Banff, making it a great option to get some quick runs.
-Banff.
-However, it’s also referred to as the very ugly cousin of Lake Louise and Sunshine.
-While it’s a member of “SkiBig3,” it’s not so big, and the ski is sub-par for Western Canada.
+Mt Norquay is the most digestible of resorts in Banff and the least imposing for beginners/intermediates.
+It’s only a 10-minute drive from Banff, making it a great option to get some quick runs.
+The resort has been operating since 1926 and offers several activities, including snowboarding and skiing.
+It’s also the only mountain in the area that offers night skiing.
+While it’s a “SkiBig3” member, it’s not so big, and the ski is sub-par for Western Canada.

 Of course, if you’re used to skiing on the East Coast, Mt.
 Norquay can seem pretty impressive.
 There are some steep black runs and excellent groomers.
 They also have a pretty sweet little rail park, suitable for a nighttime park sesh.
 Norquay also has fantastic views over Banff, the Bow Valley, and Mt.
 Rundle.